paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-303-research-and-engineering-activities.md

 **(e) Classification of Database Information.—** Information in electronic databases of the Global Research Watch program shall be maintained in unclassified form and, as determined necessary by the Under Secretary of Defense for Research and Engineering, in classified form in such databases.

-**(f) Termination.—** The requirement to carry out the program under this section shall terminate on September 30, 2025.
+**(f) Termination.—** The requirement to carry out the program under this section shall terminate on September 30, 2035.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (f).
+Pub.
+L. 118–159 substituted “September 30, 2035” for “September 30, 2025”.

 2021—Pub.
 L. 116–283, § 1842(b), as amended by Pub.
 L. 117–81, § 1701(q)(1), (u)(3)(B), renumbered [section 2365 of this title](./chapter-chapter-139-chapter-chapter-139.md#section-2365) as this section.

 2019—Subsec. (a).
 Pub.
 L. 116–92, § 266(1), substituted “Under Secretary of Defense for Research and Engineering” for “Assistant Secretary of Defense for Research and Engineering”.